Spotlight on Aryaka Women – Christiana Khostovan

 [CK] I actually came across the company 5 years ago with the CTO at Franklin Templeton when I was the CLO there.
 We looked at Aryaka as an augmentation to our own network, eventually to be a replacement if the Aryaka technology proved to be viable, scalable, and secure.
 Aryaka wasn’t the right fit for us at that time but was certainly compelling.

 Today, Aryaka has developed ground a breaking suite of products whose time has come.
 Outsourced network is the new SaaS and will replace traditional on-prem models for companies whose core competency is not in the network space, saving them time and money; mark my words.
-Network as a Service will be the new SaaS.
+Network Security-as-a-Service will be the new SaaS.
 The company has hired a C-suite of seasoned professionals who have built successful businesses and has extremely stable funding behind it to enable it to take the company to the next level.
 These three characteristics collectively spell a great future for Aryaka.
 When this opportunity came about, I took it.

 [SK] What would your advice be for women wanting to pursue a legal career?